AnderssonProgramming/double-surrender-experiment/README.md

 ### Documentation and Reporting

-Complete documentation is available in the `docs/` folder:
+All documentation is integrated into the interactive notebook:
 - Comprehensive physics background
-- Detailed experimental procedures
+- Step-by-step simulation procedures
-- Analysis methodologies
+- Interactive analysis tools
-- Troubleshooting guides
+- Educational explanations and examples

 ### Assessment Criteria